 He has participated in a number of international music masterclasses in the Czech Republic, Austria, Great Britain, the USA and Israel including winning Václav Hudeček's Summer Courses in Luhačovice, taking part in “Pro Corda” International Chamber music courses in Great Britain (Wihan quartet), summer music course ISA in Austria (A. Kouyoumdjian, H. Beyerle, P. Schuhmayer, E. Epstein), interpretation masterclasses “Keshet Eilon” in Israel (S. Mintz, E. D. Grach) and winning a scholarship for the Meadowmount School of Music in the USA three times in a row (Ch.
 Avsharian).
 In 2018 he became teaching assistant of Bohuslav Matoušek at his international summer master courses in Zlatá Koruna, Czech Republic.
-In August 2019 Jakub Junek and Bohuslav Matoušek organize their International violin master courses in Žďár nad Sázavou, Czech Republic (www.masterclass-zamekzdar.cz).
+From 2019 Jakub Junek and Bohuslav Matoušek organize their International violin master courses in Žďár nad Sázavou, Czech Republic (www.masterclass-zamekzdar.cz).

 Jakub Junek has taken part in many international competitions.
 Some key accolades include becoming an absolute winner of the International Czech Radio contest “Concertino Praga” in 2006 along with his colleague and friend cellist Ivan Vokáč, picking up 2nd prize at the International Interpretation Competition “Beethoven’s Hradec” that same year, absolute winner of the national Czech Conservatories contest in Teplice, making it to the finals of the International Violin Competition "Violine in Dresden” in Germany (2008) and winning 2nd prize as well as the laureate award at the A. I. Yampolsky International Competition in Moscow (2009), later on becoming laureate of Bohuslav Martinů competition in 2010 as well.